git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 ### Scales

-* Scale: Select the scale
+* Scale: Select the scale.
-* Base: Select the base note of the scale
+* Base: Select the base note of the scale.
 * In Key: Select *Chromatic* to also display notes which are not part of the scale.
 * Layout: Select the layout of the scale for the Play mode.
 The numbers are the offsets between the rows of the grid.
 The arrows depict the direction from lower to higher notes: left to right or bottom to top.

 ### Note Repeat

-* Active: Enable note repeat
+* Active: Enable note repeat.
-* Period: The repeat rate of the note repeat
+* Period: The repeat rate of the note repeat.
-* Length: The length of a repeated note
+* Length: The length of a repeated note.
-* Mode: The arpeggiator mode
+* Mode: The arpeggiator mode.
-* Octave: The octave range which is used by the arpeggiator
+* Octave: The octave range which is used by the arpeggiator.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak